 6. Consider Switching to a Hybrid

 I drove a 2005 model Prius for years and really loved the gas mileage I was getting (and the money I was saving).
-The gas tank was only nine gallons, so each time I filled up, it only cost $30 or so, depending on what the cost of gas was at the time.
+The gas tank was only nine gallons, so each time I filled up, it only cost $30 or so.

 This could save you even more money if you drive a lot, or if you drive as a side hustle.